How do I apply?

 What skills will I be required to use the most in this role?

 Computer skills is a must for interns at MRF.
 Indeed, we expect you to bring your own laptop so that you can work on projects while you are here.
 Basic programmes like Excel, Word, Google Earth and some graphics and statistics packages would be an asset.
-We use ArcGIS to do spatial analysis on some of our data sets, but these can be taught when you get here.
+We use ArcGIS to do spatial analysis on some of our data sets, and a few other dedicated programmes, but these can be taught when you get here if necessary.

 Which mobile internet package is most recommended, in terms of speed, accessibility, and cost?

-There are three main telecom companies from which you can get prepaid SIM cards: Celcom, Digi and Maxis.
+There are multiple telecom companies from which you can get prepaid SIM cards: Celcom, Digi and Maxis are three examples, but there are others.
 They all offer very similar deals and rates and the coverage is about the same across Sabah.
-There are also a couple of other companies, and everything is quite competitive so it should be easy to get a plan that suits your needs.
+Everything is quite competitive so it should be easy to get a plan that suits your needs.
 Please make sure you bring your IC or passport if you want to buy a SIM card.

 What is the weather like in Sabah/Malaysia?